Jupyter Notebooks on Oscar

 1. Submit batch script

-Here is an example batch script to start a Jupyter notebook server on an Oscar compute node
+Here is an example batch script to start a Jupyter notebook server on an Oscar compute node.
+This script assumes that you are not using a Conda or a virtual environment.

 #!/bin/bash